 Centennial Colorado Real Estate Guide

 Centennial is a south Denver community of about 110,000 residents popular for its suburban housing, award-winning school districts and outdoor recreation opportunities.
 Located just 16 miles south of downtown, Centennial is also attractive for its proximity to the Denver Technological Center, Park Meadows shopping center and the Cherry Creek State Park.
 These are just a few of the reasons mentioned in a recent community survey in which Centennial was rated as a “good” or “excellent” place to live by the majority of respondents.
 The results also showed that 93 percent agreed Centennial is a good place to raise kids, and 74 percent agreed that it was also a great place to retire.
+Corken + Company is here to highlight all of the great assets in Centennial in hopes of becoming your partner and Centennial Realtor.

 Real Estate in Centennial